Gizra/elm-keyboard-event/README.md

     npm install
     npm test

-You can then find the compiled examples in the `examples` folder.
+You can then find the compiled examples in the `build` folder.